How To Get Fluffy Hair – Men

 For example, you can’t expect to get fluffy hair if your hair is buzzed short.

-So what kind of haircut is best for fluffy hair?
+What type of haircut is best suited for fluffy hair?

-• Length – Make sure your hair is long enough to achieve the fluffy hair look.
 At least 3-4 inches of length is needed in the areas of your head where you want your hair to be fluffy.
-If you’re not there yet – focus on growing out your hair first.
+If you’re not there yet, focus on growing out your hair first.

-If you’re not sure what kind of haircut you need, here are a few common men’s haircuts that are great for fluffy hair:
+If you’re not sure what kind of haircut you need, here are a few ordinary men’s haircuts that are great for fluffy hair:

 • Long hair on top, fade on the back and sides